dynamsoft-docs/company-docs/customer-portal/faq.md

 ---

-### I get “user@example.com is not affiliated with this company and therefore cannot be added to Contacts.”
+### I get “user@example.com is not linked to your organization and cannot be added to Contacts.”
 What should I do?

 ![Order Add Contact Error]({{site.assets}}img/customer-portal-order-contact-error.png)